dzaima/CBQN/docs/commands.md

 `)mem t` to get usage per object type.
 `)mem s` to get a breakdown of the number of objects with a specific size.
 `)mem f` to get breakdown of free bucket counts per size.
+`)mem log` enables/disabled printing a message on OS requests for more memory.

 ## `)gc`